2023 Best Heavy Equipment Maintenance Schools in Kentucky

 Top Kentucky Schools in Heavy Equipment Maintenance

-Our analysis found Elizabethtown Community and Technical College to be the best school for heavy/industrial equipment maintenance students who want to pursue a degree in Kentucky.
+Our 2023 rankings named Elizabethtown Community and Technical College the best school in Kentucky for heavy/industrial equipment maintenance students.
 Located in the city of Elizabethtown, Elizabethtown Community and Technical College is a public college with a moderately-sized student population.

 After completing their degree, equipment maintenance graduates from Elizabethtown Community and Technical College carry an average student debtload of $8,630.